-The International Center would like to warn you about phone calls from criminals pretending to be from U.S. law enforcement agencies such as the FBI, or from U.S. government agencies such as U.S. Citizenship and Immigration Services (USCIS), the IRS (Internal Revenue Service), or the Michigan Department of Treasury.
+The International Center would like to warn you about phone calls and emails from criminals pretending to be from U.S. law enforcement agencies such as the FBI, or from U.S. government agencies such as U.S. Citizenship and Immigration Services (USCIS), the IRS (Internal Revenue Service), or the Michigan Department of Treasury.
 The calls may also be "robo-calls" making "urgent" callback requests.

 The caller may ask for personal information and may even try to threaten you by saying that the police (or other agencies) will arrest you for not filling out a form or not paying your taxes, or they may say that you will be arrested if you don’t pay immediately.
 Also, criminals sometimes use “spoofing services” to choose the number or name that shows up on your phone, so the call may appear to come from a government agency or from the FBI or from the police, but it actually does not.
 These calls are fake or “scam” calls.

 Please be careful!
 Criminals have stolen money from international students this way.
 You should also be very careful about giving out any personal information over the phone. *

 Even though the caller may sound very real and very threatening, do not be fooled.
 If an unknown caller threatens you or makes you uncomfortable, just end the call.

 USCIS will not call you to ask for any form of payment over the phone.
 If the IRS or the Michigan Treasury Department believes that you owe taxes or if they have questions about your tax forms, they will write you a letter.
 They will not tell the FBI to arrest you.
 If you receive a call like this, just hang up.
 Also, U.S. government agencies will never ask for payment with iTunes cards or other gift cards.